jonatasgrosman/findpapers/README.md

 All application actions are command line based.
 The available commands are

-- ```findpapers search```: Search for papers using a query
+- ```findpapers search```: Search for papers metadata using a query.
+This search will be made by matching the query with paper's title, abstract, and keywords.

 - ```findpapers refine```: Refine the search results by selecting/classifying the papers

-- ```findpapers download```: Download papers using the search results
+- ```findpapers download```: Download full-text papers using the search results

 - ```findpapers bibtex```: Generate a BibTeX file from the search results

+You can control the commands logging verbosity by the **-v** (or **--verbose**) argument.

-In the following sections we will show how to use these commands.
-However, all the commands have the **--help** argument to display some summary about their usage.
+In the following sections we will show how to use the findpapers commands.
+However, all the commands have the **--help** argument to display some summary about their usage, E.g. ```findpapers search --help```.

 ## Search query construction